Staying healthy on safari. Tips & Insights for your Uganda safari trip

 Packing correctly is one of the hardest things especially when going to an entirely new and very different country.
 You either pack too much, not enough or nothing remotely helpful.

-In Ugandan tropical rainforests, you will have to dress for comfort but most importantly protection.
+In Ugandan rain forests, you will have to dress for comfort but most importantly protection.
 The forests are infested by lots of bugs and insects, do not forget to carry long stockings to tuck into your trousers and a rain jacket.

 The wild might not be the best place to show some skin.
 No skin is actually better.
 Bugs, insects, mosquitos and sunburn complement the beauty of the wild.
 Protecting yourself whilst still having the adventure of the lifetime is key in your planning.